kee-org/www-kee-pm/content/features/_index.md

         <td><span class="tickblue">✔</span></td>
       </tr>
       <tr>
-        <td><div class="feature-title">Instant unlock (Android only)</div><div class="feature-description">Prove it’s you by using your device’s fingerprint reader to get instant access to all your passwords without even needing to type in your Kee Vault master password.
+        <td><div class="feature-title">Instant unlock (Android/iOS only)</div><div class="feature-description">Prove it’s you by using your device’s fingerprint reader or FaceId to get instant access to all your passwords without even needing to type in your main Kee Vault password.
 If you hate passwords this is a great feature!</div></td>
         <td><span class="tickblue">✔</span></td>
         <td><span class="tickblue">✔</span></td>
       </tr>